ajoergensson/TCPDump_parser/README.md

 # TCPdump_parser
 TCPDump Parser to analyse traffic

-# Use the app in the following way:
+# Use the app in the following way
 ## sudo tcpdump -nli ens33 | python tcpdump.py

 ![prnt](https://user-images.githubusercontent.com/32357144/63353242-5b6f3b00-c35a-11e9-82df-935d6dbbbe49.png)

 # Issues
-Having issues to use local variables with the threads.
+Inconsistency with graceful shutdown of threads due to misuse of attributes from local variables (mIP.group(0)) Having issues to use local variables with the threads.

 Implement further functions as summarising used protocols.